 Unfortunately for Bret Hart, Yokozuna’s poop stories do not end there.
 There was once a time when the two were wrestling in India and the Samoan wrestler was suffering from a case of horrible diarrhea.
 The two were in the middle of a match and just as Hart was about to be hit by a Banzai drop he noticed something pretty nasty.

 When Bret Hart looked up, he was horrified to see a huge poop stain on Yokozuna’s trunks that resembled a huge bowl of pea soup.
 According to Hart, that was the quickest he ever moved in his entire wrestling career, and he barely dodged the stinky Banzai drop.
-According to Wrestling Inc., the Indian ring was not so lucky since Yokozuna forever left a large pea green “stamp of approval” on the corner of the ring.”
+The Indian ring was not so lucky since Yokozuna forever left a large pea green “stamp of approval” on the corner of the ring.

 A Yokozuna / Undertaker Story from Reddit User, ‘WritingContradiction’